laurabpaulsen/-assignment-1-linguistic-analysis-using-nlp/README.md

 # Extracting linguistic features using spaCy
 This repository holds the code for assignment 1 for language analytics (S2023).
 Linguistic features are extracted from each subcopora of the USEcorpus.
+In addition to csv files, a plot is created for each subcorpus showing the relative frequency of nouns, verbs, adjectives and adverbs.

 ## Description of the data
-The
+The data used

 ## Usage and reproducibility
 To extract the linguistic features of the USE corpora run the following commands from the root of the directory.